 Tips for answering this cue card topic:

-Talk about a changed which has brought something positive to you.
-You would need to describe how this change has positively affected your life so talk about something which has later on proved to be very helpful for you.
+Talk about a change which has brought something positive to you.
+You would need to describe how this change has positively affected your life so talk about something which has, later on, proved to be very helpful for you.
 You can talk about a decision or action of yours which later on have been proved to be positive.
-You can also mention about a bad habit you abandoned, a decision you took or an advice you took which brought positive things in your life.
+You can also mention about a bad habit you abandoned, a decision you took or the advice you took which brought positive things in your life.
 This would vary from person to person and the following points are the ideas to talk about for this cue card topic:

-- You abandoned one of your bad habits like smoking.
+- You quit/abandoned one of your bad habits; like smoking.

 - You started doing exercises and that has made changes in your health.

-- You have decided to study on a subject rather than what your parents wanted you to study on.
+- You have decided to study on a subject rather than what your parents wanted you to study.

 - You took a training or diploma course and that has helped you to get a good job.